defenseunicorns/pepr-excellent-examples/hello-pepr-watch/README.md

 ## Use Watch when you need to:

+- Monitor existing resources in a cluster
 - Perform long-running operations without timeout constraints
-- Monitor and react to resource lifecycle events (creation, updates, deletion)
+- React to resource lifecycle events (creation, updates, deletion)

 ## Code Snippet Examples